Update June 11, 2020

-- We remain available to appear with and for you on matters deemed by the Court System to be essential.
+- We are available to appear with and for you on matters deemed by the Court System to be essential and non-essential matters that are currently being heard.
+Please call us for updates as the Courts continue permit additional matters to be heard.

 - The court system is functioning in a fashion most consistent with health and safety.
 We will continue to advise you and provide you with updates as the legal system adapts to these new circumstances.